06 Dec 2024

 ESMA - Guidelines on funds’ names using ESG or sustainability-related terms

 On 14 May 2024, ESMA published its Final Report regarding Guidelines on funds’ names using ESG or sustainability-related terms.
-The Guidelines will apply 3 months after they been published on ESMA's website in all EU languages.
-Existing funds will have 6 months after the application date to apply the Guidelines.
+The Guidelines were published on 21 August 2024 in all official EU languages and will apply from 21 November 2024.
+Existing funds will have 6 months after the application date, i.e. 21 May 2025, to apply the Guidelines.
 Any new funds created after the application date should apply the Guidelines immediately.

 The objective of the Guidelines is to ensure that investors are protected against unsubstantiated or exaggerated sustainability claims in fund names, and to provide asset managers with clear and measurable criteria to assess their ability to use ESG or sustainability-related terms in fund names.